acdm-spring-2017/activities/zotero.md

 When we are done, I will do a demo of how to convert a collection into a bibliography.

-Hint: Certain databases and sites, like jstor and Google books work better with Zotero importing.
+Hint 1: Certain databases and sites, like jstor and Google books work better with Zotero importing.
 But be careful: many sites will import bad or incomplete data!
 If Zotero can't find a bibliographical item on a page, it will import the website itself as the source you are trying to cite.

+Hint 2: Try to find and add at least one outside source discussed in "The Role of Deliberate Practice in the Acquisition of Expert Performance" or "Educating Programmers"